Category Archives: Belgian Royals

 Louise-Marie had nine siblings:

-Because her father was in exile resulting from the French Revolution, Louise-Marie’s early years were spent under British protection in Palermo, Italy in a palace given to her parents by her maternal grandfather Ferdinando I, King of the Two Sicilies.
+Because her father was in exile due to the French Revolution, Louise-Marie’s early years were spent under British protection in Palermo, Italy, in a palace given to her parents by her maternal grandfather Ferdinando I, King of the Two Sicilies.
 Upon the abdication of Napoleon as Emperor of France in 1814, Louise-Marie’s family returned to France.
-However, when Napoleon escaped from Elba in 1815 and made a brief return to France before his final defeat at the Battle of Waterloo, the family had to leave France.
-In 1817, the family was permitted to return to France where they lived at the Palais-Royal, which had been the home of Marie-Louise’s paternal grandfather Louis Philippe II, Duke of Orléans (Philippe Égalité).
+However, the family had to leave France again when Napoleon escaped from Elba in 1815 and briefly returned to France before his final defeat at the Battle of Waterloo.
+In 1817, the family was permitted to return to France, where they lived at the Palais-Royal, which had been the home of Marie-Louise’s paternal grandfather Louis Philippe II, Duke of Orléans (Philippe Égalité).
 In 1830, the July Revolution resulted in the overthrow of King Charles X, the French Bourbon monarch, and the ascent of his cousin and Louise-Marie’s father as Louis-Philippe, King of the French.
 18 years later, Louis-Philippe was overthrown.
-He spent his exile in England where he was well-received by Queen Victoria, who let him live in Claremont House for life.
+He spent his exile in England, where he was well-received by Queen Victoria, who let him live in Claremont House for life.

-Louise-Marie’s paternal aunt Adelaide of Orléans never married and instead lived with brother’s family.
+Louise-Marie’s paternal aunt Adelaide of Orléans never married and instead lived with her brother’s family.
 Adelaide was devoted to her nieces and nephews and was a second mother to them.
 Historian Jules Michelet taught Marie-Louise history.
-Painter and botanist Pierre Joseph Redouté taught her the art of painting flowers.
+The painter and botanist Pierre Joseph Redouté taught her the art of painting flowers.

 Wedding of Louise-Marie d’Orléans and Leopold; Credit – Wikipedia